pryv/dev-site/source/faq-infra.md

 ## How to host apps, resources on the same domain / reuse the SSL certificate

 The web role is meant for this.
-It contains a proxy server that can be configured to serve apps from different sources such as GitHub pages under the same domain, thus allowing
+It contains a proxy server that can be configured to serve apps from different sources such as GitHub pages under the same domain, thus allowing to reuse the SSL certificate.

-Using the web role, apps can be served on any path from https://sw.${DOMAIN}/...
+Using the web role, apps can be served on any path from the hostname https://sw.${DOMAIN}/ such as https://sw.${DOMAIN}/MY_APP/.

 This is done by adding the following `location` clause in the `pryv/nginx/conf/site.conf` file: